HimanshuSolo2005/Muichiro-Nexus/README.md

 - [x] File-deleting working properly on frontend.
 - [x] Have some issues with file-downloading feat., no idea why it is failing to fetch the downloading-url of file from bucket, even my bucket is not-found LOL, I have to figure it out.
 - [x] Fixed File Download feature.
 - [ ] Next I will be moving to most interesting part of my project - AI integration.
-I guess, I have to deep dive to Vercel's AI sdk for nextjs.
+- [ ] Will deep dive into Vercel's ai-sdk
-- [ ] Implement AI features
+- [ ] Complete Implementing AI features
 - [ ] Test responsiveness on mobile and desktop

 ### Deployment Checkpoints